 The cinematic rights for the Spider-Man character have been a bit of a roller coaster ride for Marvel fans.
 Since 1999, Sony Pictures has held the rights to make Spider-Man movies, long before the birth of Kevin Feige’s Marvel Cinematic Universe as fans have come to know it.
-But, after financial difficulties back in 2014, Sony and Disney struck a deal to share custody of the beloved web-crawler.
+But, after financial difficulties back in 2014 following a serious email hack, Sony and Disney struck a deal to share custody of the beloved web-crawler.

-However, it has never been as simple as Peter Parker coming home.
 Tension rose when Sony produced the successful Venom (2018) and questions began about how Venom could — or even should — fit into the MCU.
-Hearts were broken when the deal seemed to be abruptly dissolved back in August 2019 and Marvel fans thought they would never receive a third installment of the Marvel/Sony Spider-Man series starring Tom Holland.
+Hearts were broken when the deal seemed to be abruptly dissolved back in August 2019 and Marvel fans thought they would never receive a third movie starring Tom Holland’s Spider-Man.
+It seemed like Sony’s entertainment division thought they would be more successful in its own Spider-Man franchise, where it would not have to share box office revenue with Disney.

 But, another deal was struck and now Spider-Man: No Way Home is on its way to theaters this December.
 Speculation has surrounded the film and whether or not it could include some of Sony’s other Spider-Man properties including Tobey Maguire’s version from the Sam Raimi trilogy or Andrew Garfield from the Amazing Spider-Man films.